 Pollutes Whate’er it touches.”

-According to him, power is polluting the environment and increasing sins and evils, so no person has right to act like a king, or as a powerful man rather everyone has right to live his life with his wishes and style.
+According to him, power pollutes the environment and increases sins and evils, so no person has the right to act like a king or as a powerful man; rather, everyone has the right to live his life according to his wishes and style.

 When reading “Prometheus Unbound,” Shelley unbounded the humanity and King, the God.
-In this work, he considered himself as king who has all the powers, from God, and stated;
+In this work, he considered himself a king who had all the powers of God and states;

 “King of Kings Ozymandias am I.”

-This line makes it clear that the Shelley has represented himself as power.
-This reading is actually about the philosophy of life in which the Shelly has considered himself as power and discussed that his works and power is perfect just like the Almighty God.
-Simply in his work, he wanted to convey to his reader that power does not makes a man powerful rather it is an initiative to the evil.
+This line makes it clear that Shelley has represented himself as power.
+This reading is actually about the philosophy of life in which Shelly considers himself power and discusses that his works and power are perfect, just like the Almighty God.
+Simply, in his work, he wanted to convey to his reader that power does not make a man powerful; rather, it is an initiative to evil.

 Quiz:

-10 questions total (5 MCQs and 5 short questions)
+Ten questions total (5 MCQs and five short questions)

 Wrote 600 words.